phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 Like the `main.rs`, the `lib.rs` is a special file that is automatically recognized by cargo.
 The library is a separate compilation unit, so we need to specify the `#![no_std]` attribute again.

-To make our library work with `cargo test`, we need to also add the test functions and attributes:
+To make our library work with `cargo test`, we need to also move the test functions and attributes from `main.rs`  to `lib.rs`:

 ```rust
 // in src/lib.rs